Goffaux-Lab/MRI_surface_functions/README.md

 <img align="left" width="65%" src="/images/done.gif">

 A brain surface is made from vertices (those are the individual dots you see in the image) connected by edges (those are not drawn, but you can imagine that each dot is connected to it's neighbours by a line (or 'edge') so as to form a lot of triangles).

 For a brain surface, you also have information about where each vertex is located in 3D space.
-This extra information allows you to plot all the vertices in a 3D scatterplot, but the important information is all contained in which vertices are connected to which other vertices by edges.
+This extra information allows you to plot all the vertices in a 3D scatterplot, but the important information is which vertices are connected to which other vertices by edges.

 With fMRI data, we often have functional maps that we display on the surface.
 Maps are a set of values - one per vertex.
 So we can color code the vertices